probml/pyprobml/CONTRIBUTING.md

 ## Guidelines

 Please follow the guidelines below when submitting code to [pyprobml](https://github.com/probml/pyprobml).
 In general, your commit should be in response to an open issue.
-Most of these issues currently concern converting legacy Matlab code to Python.
-In the future, we may create new issues related to converting Tensorflow or PyTorch code to JAX.
+If you want to add something new, please open an issue first.

 ### Github guidelines